ZenithalHourlyRate/ZenithalHourlyRate/README.md

 * [chipsalliance.org](https://chipsalliance.org): CHIPS Alliance, mainly on Rocket-Chip
 <!-- * [group.iiis.tsinghua.edu.cn/~stu/seminar/](https://group.iiis.tsinghua.edu.cn/~stu/seminar/): Yao Class Seminar -->

+### Recruiting for Felix Universe

+As I have different roles in different organizations, I have a variety of TODOs (坑) and am looking for interns/volunteers.
+They are good ways to kill your time (摸鱼)!
+Welcome to join Felix Universe!
+If you are interested, please send me a short introduction email with your CV/GitHub.

 ### Kernel Related
 <details>
 <summary>Click to fold/unfold</summary>